 Put related columns in the same column family.
 When a row contains multiple values that are related to one another, it's a good practice to group the columns that contain those values in the same column family.
 Group data as closely as you can to avoid needing to design complex filters and so you get just the information that you need, but no more, in your most frequent read requests.

 Create up to about 100 column families per table.
 Creating more than 100 column families may cause performance degradation.

-Choose short but meaningful names for your column families.
+Choose short names for your column families.
 Names are included in the data that is transferred for each request.

 Put columns that have different data retention needs in different column families.
 This practice is important if you want to limit storage costs.
 Garbage collection policies are set at the column family level, not at the column level.
 For example, if you only need to keep the most recent version of a particular piece of data, don't store it in a column family that is set to store 1,000 versions of something else.
 Otherwise you're paying to store 999 cells of data that you don't need.